Richard Parkes (piper): Life

 He has a Master of Science degree in Polymer Engineering and works for Bombardier Aerospace.
 Parkes married his wife Ruth in 2000.

 Parkes has been conferred two doctoral degrees honorem causa.
 On 1 July 2019, Queens University Belfast conferred a Doctor of Literature for services to music.
 On 4 July 2019, Ulster University conferred a Doctor of Letters for services to pipe band music nationally and internationally.

+After 43 years, in September 2024, Richard Parkes retired as Pipe Major of the Field Marshal Montgomery Pipe Band.